-The parcel is located within the neighborhood of Mō'ili'ili near the employment centers of Waikīkī and Downtown Honolulu, the University of Hawai'i Mānoa campus, and is adjacent to an exisiting park.
+Mōʻiliʻili near the employment centers of Waikīkī and Downtown Honolulu, the University of Hawaiʻi Mānoa campus, and is adjacent to an existing park.

 Infrastructure

 The infrastructure in the town of Mō'ili'ili is old and undersized.
 This may limit redevelopment that will result in increased intensity and/or density unless substantive off-site infrastructure improvements are included in the development plans.
 Since the existing wastewater collection system is old, the County is implementing major improvements.
 Until those improvements are completed, a de facto "sewer moratorium" continues to be in place, limiting opportunities for new development that would be viewed as increasing wastewater demand.